nessanmore/nessanmore/README.md

 <blockquote><h2><b>BYI</b></h2></blockquote>

  I prefer one-on-one communication (whispering), and I don't respond well when there are too many friends in one area.
-I do 'Irish goodbyes' often when cases like that happen.
 I an almost always doing something else with ponytown open, so late responses are common.～☆ </p>

 <p align="center">
   <font size="2">